samuelhenshaw2020/vue-interswitch/README.md

 **Note:**
  - `debug=true` is not needed for `production` as `debug` is automatically false if not included.
  - **merchantCode** and **payItemID** can be gotten on your [Quickteller Business dashboard](https://business.quickteller.com/developertools)
- - **amount** must be in kobo
+ - **amount** must be in kobo **`Hence, that has been handled, every amount provided is automatically multiplied by 100 within library logic`**

 ## Parameters
-Below is a list of all the supported parameters.
+Below is a list of all the Interswitch official supported parameters.

 | Parameters           | Data Type                 | Required | Description                                                                                                                                                                                                                                         |
 |----------------------|---------------------------|----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|